floating-ui/floating-ui/README.md

 that exposes higher-level primitives for building these elements more easily is in development.

-## Inspiration

-Floating UI is an evolution of libraries in this space like Popper and Tether, developed by the co-author of the former and creator of Tippy.js.
-Much of the code is forked from Popper 2's codebase and adapted to the new API.

 ## Contributing

 This project is a monorepo written in TypeScript using npm workspaces.
 The website